Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Benchmarking Classical and AI-inspired Methods for Maximum Independent Set

-For synthetic graphs, we test $8$ graphs for each parameter $(n,d)$ or $(n,m)$.
-We test on $100$ graphs for real-world datasets.
-For learning-based algorithms, we use $4000$ training graphs generated using the same parameter (in case of random graphs) or drawn from the same real-world dataset.
-For algorithms requiring hyperparameters, we use default hyperparameters in most cases (Details in \Cref{sec:detail-exp-setup}).
+For synthetic graphs, we test $8$ instances for each parameter $(n,d)$ or $(n,m)$; for real-world datasets, we test $100$ graphs.
+Learning-based methods are trained on $4000$ graphs generated with the same parameter setting (for random graphs) or drawn from the same real-world dataset.
+Unless otherwise specified, default hyperparameters are used (details in \Cref{sec:detail-exp-setup}).

-We set $24$-hr time limit for \kamis (\onlinemis and \redumis) since it runs on a single CPU thread with 32GB memory, and our benchmark focuses on performance on solution quality. \redumis runs in less than one hour on small graphs $(n \leq 3000)$.
-Given 24 hours \redumis can handle much larger graphs (up to $n\approx 1e6$).
-For \isco and learning-based algorithms, we report results within our computational limit (generally a single 80GB A100 for $96$hrs, details in \cref{sec:detail-exp-setup}.)
-We test \pcqo for $n\leq 10000$ because the performance degrades quickly for large graphs using default hyperparameter search domain.
+Our benchmark evaluates solution quality under fixed resource budgets.
+The computational limits for each method are summarized in \Cref{tab:resource_summary}, including hardware, time budget, memory allocation, and the largest graph sizes successfully handled.
+CPU-based methods (\deggreedy, \onlinemis, \redumis) run on a single CPU thread with a 24-hour limit and up to 64GB RAM; in practice, \redumis often terminates much earlier on smaller graphs but can scale to $n \approx 10^6$.
+GPU-based and learning-based methods are evaluated using A100 GPUs with a 96-hour limit (including training), and their scalability is constrained by GPU memory and training completion within this budget (see \Cref{sec:app_alg_classical,sec:app_alg_gpu,sec:app_alg_learning}).
+We use best-of-20 sampling for all learning-based algorithms and for \deggreedy.